Time Data Type

 The displayed text format of the time is determined by your Regional and Language Options in Windows.

 The following are examples of valid assignments of times to a Time variable MyTime.
 Time must be set by specifying hours, minutes, and seconds.
 Milliseconds are optional.

 MyTime := 0T; MyTime := 115900T; Message(Format(MyTime)); MyTime := 115934T; Message(Format(MyTime)); MyTime := 115934.444T; Message(Format(MyTime)); MyTime := 235900T; Message(Format(MyTime)); MyTime := 030000T; Message(Format(MyTime));

 The following shows what the message windows display accordingly on a computer with the regional format set to English (United States) for the syntax examples above.

-Microsoft SQL Server stores information about both date and time in columns of the DATETime type.
-Dynamics 365 uses only the time part and inserts a constant value for the date: 01-01-1754.
+Microsoft SQL Server stores information about both date and time in columns of the datetime type.
+Business Central uses only the time part and inserts a constant value for the date: 01-01-1754.

-The Dynamics 365 undefined time is represented by the same value as an undefined date.
-The undefined date is represented by the earliest valid DateTime in SQL Server, which is 01-01-1753 00:00:00:000.
+The Business Central undefined time is represented by the same value as an undefined date.
+The undefined date is represented by the earliest valid datetime in SQL Server, which is 01-01-1753 00:00:00:000.